candicodeit/personal-goals/README.md

 - [ ] Achieve 32% body fat index (achievement)
 	- Working from home means less movement.
 With my toddler getting faster, I want to be able to catch up.
 I also want to sleep better.
       - Milestones:
-         - lose 1% body fat
+         - lose 4.5% body fat
          - complete 6 weeks of intermittent fasting
+         - lose 9% body fat
+         - lose 13.5% body fat
+         - complete 12 weeks of intermittent fasting
-         - lose 3% body fat
+         - lose 18% body fat
          - down to size 10

-- [ ] Obtain CAPM Certification (achievement)
+- [ ] Obtain a PMI certification (achievement)
 	- I obviously love planning and I also love helping people.
 I've really enjoyed project planning both for A Book Apart and for events at Roc Solid.
 Because I am not a project manager full time, I want to learn more about what's involved in being one.
 Regardless of where my career path will take me, I think these skills could be useful in any position I take on.
       - Milestones:
-         - complete section 11
-         - complete section 15
-         - complete section 19
+         - TBD
-         - complete all CAPM training
-         - write all 14 sets of study cards

 - [ ] Spend more time with family and friends (habit)
 	- Now that I work remotely, my relationships are more important to me.
 I need to make sure I stay in touch with those close to me.
 Last year, I came across the [Social Gathering Checklist](social-checklist.md) and found it as a great guideline to keep in touch with people.
 It's hard to do all of those in a month since coordinating with other friends who also have kids is nearly impossible.
 I don't want to create more stress on myself just to meet with others.

 - [ ] Write more blog posts (habit)
 	- I always have a lot on my mind.
 I also like sharing my experiences with friends and co-workers to help them with their own personal development journey.
 I think if I write more, it would help my communication skills and hopefully help others that I don't get to share my journey with.
+      - Milestones:
+         - write 3 blog post per quarter
+            - [ ] Q1
+            - [ ] Q2
+            - [ ] Q3
+            - [ ] Q4

 ---